ECON 1004 Introduction to Economics

 ECON 4884 Seminar in Economics

 The capstone course for economics majors.
 Research and analysis of major issues in the field of economics.
 This seminar will address questions of philosophical approach, scientific methodology, and interaction with other disciplines.
-Prerequisites: ECON 3054 or permission of instructor.
+Prerequisites: ECON 3054 or permission of instructor and FYS 1104.
 IV; V

 Transylvania University admits students regardless of age, race, color, ethnicity, religion, gender, sexual orientation, disability, veteran status, national origin, or any other classification protected by federal or state law or local ordinance.